damalsk/damalsksoundpack/README.md

 The purpose here is to add the missing sound effects in the game so I can finally call this a soundpack.
 It uses 2ch soundpack as a base.

-The upcoming v0.1 will add missing miscelaneous sounds in the game, stuff like chopping down a tree, ringing the church bells, etc. will have their proper sound effects.
+The upcoming v0.1 will add missing miscellaneous sounds in the game, stuff like chopping down a tree, ringing the church bells, etc. will have their proper sound effects.